 University-model education (UMS) takes the best aspects of traditional, full-time public and private schools, as well as home schools, and molds them into one model.
 The UMS model offers an educational paradigm that restores the biblical role of parents as the primary guardians of the spiritual, moral, and academic education of their children.
 This model creates a rich and diverse culture of interdependent relationships between school and home that strengthens families, promotes academic excellence, and develops mature disciples of Jesus Christ.

 UMS uses a university-style schedule adapted to the elementary, junior, and senior high levels.
 Professional teachers teaching in their areas of expertise conduct central classroom instruction.
-Early Elementary students (grades K-2) attend classes on Tuesday, Wednesday and Thursday, elementary students (grades 3-5) attend classes on Tuesday and Thursday while secondary students (grades 6-12) go to school on Monday, Wednesday, and Friday.
+Students (grades K-12) attend classes on Tuesday, Wednesday and Friday.
 Students spend alternate days at home where parents continue their instruction or monitor student progress.
 Teachers provide parents with detailed instructions for days spent at home.

 Graduates of Faith Academy tell us that this model has greatly prepared them for the collegiate classroom as well, where classes meet two or three days per week with assignments due outside of class.
 The UMS model is a key to the successful transition of high schoolers to the collegiate classroom by teaching them the critical skills of time management and independent study.